FreeRTOS/iot-reference-stm32u5/README.md

 The board also comes with 512-Mbit octal-SPI Flash memory, 64-Mbit octal-SPI PSRAM, 256-Kbit I2C EEPROM, as well as ARDUINO Uno V3, STMod+, and Pmod expansion connectors, plus an expansion connector for a camera module, and STLink-V3E embedded debugger.

+The following project folder consists of a non secure version(tz_disabled) of the project and secure version(tz_enabled) of the project.
+The following shows the steps to follow for connecting the secure project to AWS and doing an OTA(Over the Air) Update and also connecting the non secure project to AWS.

 ## Hardware Description

 https://www.st.com/en/microcontrollers-microprocessors/stm32u5-series.html

-###  User Provided items
+##  User Provided items

-* A USB micro-b cable
+A USB micro-B cable

 ## Clone the repository and submodules

-Using your favorite unix-like console application, run the following commands to clone and initialize the git repository and its submodules.
+Using your favorite unix-like console application, run the following commands to clone and initialize the git repository and its submodules, preferably on the C drive directly.
+For the purpose of this document it has been cloned on the C drive.

 ```
 git clone https://github.com/FreeRTOS/lab-iot-reference-stm32u5.git